armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 application: ivan-nginx
 # Map of deployment target
 targets:
-  # Name of the environment you want to deploy to
+  # Provide a descriptive name for the deployment, such as the environment name.
   dev-west:
     # The account name that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
     account: cdf-dev